ClusterLabs/PAF/Quick_Start-CentOS-8.md

 passwd hacluster
 ~~~

-Enable and start the `pcsd` daemon on all the nodes:
+Make sure the `pcsd` daemon is enabled and started on all nodes:

 ~~~bash
 systemctl enable --now pcsd